• Skip to primary navigation

 This recipe combines coconut aminos and ingredients such as apple cider vinegar, New Mexico chile powder, and garlic, to create sauce that is sweet, salty, and spicy and the perfect combination for these chicken fajitas.

-• No Marinade: The chicken is perfectly seasoned and cooked first before adding the delicious sauce.
+• No Need to Marinate: The chicken is perfectly seasoned and cooked first before adding the delicious sauce.
 Each step in the recipe builds so much flavor that there's no need to marinate the chicken ahead of time.

 • Healthy, Clean Ingredients: This recipe is gluten-free, dairy-free and uses all good-for-you ingredients.